New variants of Perfect Non-crossing Matchings: Monochromatic points in general position

-It is not hard to observe that the same algorithm, considering the maximum feasible values for $m_1,m_2$ and the returned value, also solves \MaxMaxM{} in $O(n(\log n + h))$ time.
+It is not hard to observe that the same algorithm but considering the maximum feasible values for $m_1,m_2$ and $m_{sol}$, also solves \MaxMaxM{} in $O(nh + n\log n)$ time.
 Using the following lemma we can further improve the time complexity to $O(nh)$.